 - Long-tail keywords (keywords with 3 or more words)

 What is the difference between content topic research and keyword research?

 The objective of content topic research is to understand what questions people are asking, what information they want, so you can get ideas on what to blog about, or create other types of content.

-Keyword research is the process to identify all the primary and related keywords you should use in your content to can optimize your site for SEO.
+Keyword research is the process to identify all the primary and related keywords you should use in those content ideas, to optimize your site and page for SEO.